Find Affordable College Courses

 Full Public Health at Brigham Young University - Provo Report

 The excellent programs at College of Western Idaho helped the school earn the #3 place on this year’s ranking of the best public health schools in the Rocky Mountains Region .
-Located in the rural area of Nampa, CWI is a public school with a large student population.
+Located in the rural area of Nampa, CWI is a public school with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at CWI are $7,344 per year.
+The average tuition and fees for an out-of-state undergraduate student at CWI are $7,344 a year.

 Read full report on Public Health at College of Western Idaho